 - Annual FCOI Disclosure, and at time of application.
 As part of the annual RIT conflict disclosure process, all faculty and staff will now be asked if they have applied, or intend to apply, for PHS research funds in the coming year.
 If yes, those affected individuals will be asked additional disclosure questions.
 This annual disclosure will be reviewed as part of the RIT Conflict of Interest Policy and Procedures.
 Investigators will still be asked on the RIT Proposal Routing Form at the time of application for PHS funded research to certify if any financial conflict of interest exists in each proposed project.

 - Disclosure review upon receipt of Award.
-After notice of receipt of a PHS funded award, the RIT PHS FCOI Review Committee chaired by the Vice President for Research (the RIT Institutional Official for PHS funded research) will coordinate with the administrator of RIT’s Conflict of Interest Policy to solicit and review any additional disclosures required for the PHS funded project investigators.
+After notice of receipt of a PHS funded award, SRS will coordinate with other offices to review the disclosures of the PI/Co-PIs for possible FCOI.
+If there is no disclosed possible conflict and no relatedness issue a determination will be made to process the account request for the award.
+If there is a possible conflict and an initial relatedness issue is present, then the RIT PHS FCOI Review Committee chaired by the Vice President for Research (the RIT Institutional Official for PHS funded research) will coordinate with the administrator of RIT’s Conflict of Interest Policy to solicit and review any additional disclosures required for the PHS funded project investigators.
 After review of all the disclosures and input from the investigator, the PHS FCOI Review Committee will determine if a Significant Financial Interest (SFI) exists pursuant to the regulations, and if it is related to the PHS funded research.
-If so, the PHS FCOI Review Committee will communicate this decision in writing to the investigator and assist in developing and implementing with the applicable Dean and Department a conflict management plan consistent with RIT Conflict of Interest Policy and Procedures as well as the PHS regulations.
+If so, the PHS FCOI Review Committee will communicate this decision in writing to the investigator and the administrator of the RIT Conflict of Interest Policy to assist in developing and implementing with the applicable Dean and Department a conflict management plan consistent with RIT Conflict of Interest Policy and Procedures as well as the PHS regulations.

 - Reporting.
 The PHS FCOI Review Committee will coordinate all required annual, compliance, and situation specific PHS related FCOI reports to the PHS funded agency, including any retrospective reviews reviewed required for non-timely disclosures or noncompliance by an investigator.